Skip to Main Content

 All Spark Talks and workshop sessions this semester will be recorded, and everyone who registers will get a follow-up email with the recording link as soon as it’s available.

-This session will explore the intentional integration of artificial intelligence into the classroom to enhance student learning and critical thinking.
-Topics to be discussed will include: 1) the creation of an AI policy designed to set clear expectations and boundaries for student use, 2) the description of an innovative AI-specific assignment and how the design follows the Transparency in Learning and Teaching (TiLT) framework, ensuring clarity in purpose, tasks, and success criteria, 3) the importance of asking students to assess AI-generated outputs for accuracy, as well as the need to revise and improve outputs, and 4) the session will conclude with a discussion about transformative assignments that demonstrating the potential of AI to redefine learning in today’s classroom
+This workshop will review how intentional integration of artificial intelligence into the classroom can enhance student learning and critical thinking.
+Participants should be prepared to: 1) discuss ideas, review others’ AI policies, and create an AI policy to set clear expectations and boundaries for students, 2) bring one of your current assignments that can be AI-modified, or brainstorm how AI can be the focus of a new assignment/project - the final product be written using the Transparency in Learning and Teaching (TiLT) framework, to ensure clarity in purpose, tasks, and success criteria, and 3) identify and discuss how your policies and assignments demonstrate the potential of AI to redefine learning in your course.

 Register: Non-EKU participants can sign up here.